An Alignment-Agnostic Model for Chinese Text Error Correction: Abstract

 \section{Abstract}

-This paper investigates how to correct Chinese text errors with types of mistaken, missing and redundant characters, which is common for Chinese native speakers.
-Most existing models based on detect-correct framework can correct mistaken characters errors, but they cannot deal with missing or redundant characters.
-The reason is that lengths of sentences before and after correction are not the same, leading to the inconsistence between model inputs and outputs.
-Although the Seq2Seq-based or sequence tagging methods provide solutions to the problem and achieved relatively good results on English context, but they do not perform well in Chinese context according to our experimental results.
-In our work, we propose a novel detect-correct framework which is alignment-agnostic, meaning that it can handle both text aligned and non-aligned occasions, and it can also serve as a cold start model when there are no annotated data provided.
-Experimental results on three datasets demonstrate that our method is effective and achieves the best performance among existing published models.
+This paper investigates how to correct Chinese text errors with types of mistaken, missing and redundant characters, which are common for Chinese native speakers.
+Most existing models based on detect-correct framework can correct mistaken characters, but cannot handle missing or redundant characters due to inconsistency between model inputs and outputs.
+Although Seq2Seq-based or sequence tagging methods provide solutions to the three error types and achieved relatively good results in English context, they do not perform well in Chinese context according to our experiments.
+In our work, we propose a novel alignment-agnostic detect-correct framework that can handle both text aligned and non-aligned situations and can serve as a cold start model when no annotation data are provided.
+Experimental results on three datasets demonstrate that our method is effective and achieves a better performance than most recent published models.